0x00nullSec/HackIM2020-Writeups/Dora.md

 s.close()
 ~~~

 **Remark in retrospective:** after sleeping over this, I now remember reading about face recognition in python one day.
 Surprisingly this is also possible with OpenCV, but there are also [others](https://github.com/ageitgey/face_recognition).
-So probably my way with plain image comparision was not the most efficient, but still I learned a lot and enjoyed this challenge very much!
-Although I spend way more time on this as expected ...
+Probably this would have been way more efficient having facial landmarks of Doras comic face.
+So my way with plain image comparision was probably not the most efficient, but it worked!
+And still I learned a lot and enjoyed this challenge very much!
+Although I spend way more time on this than expected ...

 ![](attachments/Clipboard_2020-02-09-14-28-19.png)